josejhkim/tp/docs/UserGuide.md

 - Retrieves a list of all tables.
 - No additional arguments are required.
-- The command displays details of each table like the guests seated at that table for easy reference.
+- The command displays details of each table like the persons seated at that table for easy reference.

 ### Finding a Table : `findTable`